TigerLoki/FBXElementRenamer/README.md

 - `-mesh <old_mesh_name> <new_mesh_name>`
   - Rename a mesh from the old name to the new name.
 You can use this option multiple times to rename multiple meshes.

+- `-atb`
+  - Convert the FBX file from ASCII format to binary format.
+Use this option if you want to change the file format during processing.

 - `-h`, `--help`
   - Display the help message.